EvaMaeRey/ggplot2-extension-cookbook/README.md

 collected in March 2023.
 I presented on the outcomes at the ASA Chapter meeting of COWY, [‘A New Wave of ggplot2 Extenders’](https://evamaerey.github.io/mytidytuesday/2023-09-26-cowy-outline/cowy-slides.html#1).

-To try to make those experiences valuable to others, I follow the ‘recipe’ formula as much as possible so that as strategies morph, one still recognizes ‘where we are’ at a high-level in the process.

 After presenting on the success of ‘easy geom recipes’, I felt I was at a crossroads.
 I could either focus on packaging my material as